KimDuckUn/StopPedLoiteringInChairs/readme.txt

 Important Notes:
 - The script continuously checks player proximity to defined areas and despawns AI entities accordingly.
 - Avoid modifying core functionalities unless familiar with enhancing script behavior.

+Support: Message me on CFX post.
+I will not reply to dms or discord messages.